The 2020 Nobel Prize in Chemistry was awarded to the two scientists who discovered and perfected the CRISPR / Cas9 gene editing tool.

 Never was a prize more deserved.
 The initial discovery was made by Emmanuelle Charpentier, of the Max Planck Unit for the Science of Pathogens.
 While studying the bacterium Streptococcus pyogenes, discovered a new molecule later called tracrRNA, which plays an important role in the insect's immune system.

-Just like our immune system, bacteria retain a "memory" of the viruses that infect them in order to defend against future infections.
-To do this, the tracrRNA molecule extracts a section of the virus's DNA and inserts it into the bacterium's genome, so the next time they encounter that pathogen they can recognize and disarm it.
+Just like our immune system, bacteria retain a "memory" of the viruses that infect them to defend themselves from future infections.
+To do this, the tracrRNA molecule extracts a section of the virus' DNA and inserts it into the bacterium's genome, so the next time they encounter that pathogen they can recognize it and disarm it.

-After Charpentier published this discovery in 2011, he teamed up with Jennifer Doudna UC Berkeley, who had studied a class of bacterial proteins called Cas that functioned very similarly to tracrRNA.
-Together, Charpentier and Doudna were able to reprogram the CRISPR / Cas system so that it could recognize not just viral DNA, but any target sequences, and make a cut.
+After Charpentier published this discovery in 2011, he teamed up with jennifer doudna from UC Berkeley, who had studied a class of bacterial proteins called Cas that functioned very similarly to tracrRNA.
+Together, Charpentier and Doudna were able to reprogram the CRISPR/Cas system so that it could recognize not just viral DNA, but any target sequence, and make a cut.

 CRISPR can change humanity